Old-Dead-One/APT-contest-project/DEV_README.md

-# Golf Event Skins Games Management Project Development Plan
+# Golf Event Skins Games Project Development Plan

 ## Overview
 The Golf Event Skins Games Management project aims to develop a web application for managing skins games in a golf event.
 The project will use FastAPI for the backend API development and React for the frontend user interface.